 The Scottish Greens have 2 MSPs for the Lothian region: Alison Johnstone and Andy Wightman.

-In 2011 Lothians voters marked their ballots and chose Alison Johnstone to represent them in the Scottish Parliament.
-Since then Alison has tirelessly brought a voice to those seeking a fairer and more sustainable Scotland.
-It’s little surprise that Scotland thinks the Scottish Green Party has done a better job in opposition than any other party and put us on course to our best ever Holyrood election result next year.
+Alison Johnstone was first elected to represent the Lothians in the Scottish Parliament in 2011.
+Since then, Alison has tirelessly brought a voice to those seeking a fairer and more sustainable Scotland.
+It’s little surprise that Scotland thinks the Scottish Green Party has done a better job in opposition than any other party.

 Alison has held the government to account on social justice, land reform, climate change, pollution, nuclear disarmament and cleaner transport to name but a few areas.